riot/riot/README.md

 ### Credits

-Riot is made with :heart: by many smart people from all over the world.
-Thanks to all the contributors<br>
+Riot is actively maintained with :heart: by:
-It's actively maintained by:

 <table>
   <tbody>
     <tr>